woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/store-notices.md

 ## Overview

-The Store-Notices Store manages the registration and tracking of notice containers within WooCommerce Blocks.
-By utilizing this store, developers can easily register or unregister containers, ensuring a seamless integration of notices.
+The Store-Notices Store allows to register and unregister containers for notices.
+This is useful for displaying notices in a specific location, such as a custom block.

 ## Usage